 The Welsh Government still recommends 2m for social distancing in all public areas.
 Please continue to observe others’ boundaries.

 Whether leading/bouldering/top roping it is up to the individual climber to assess where they climb and if it will be sociably acceptable to climb a route/problem not far from another person.
 You should leave an acceptable space between each climber but often routes/problems weave or deviate so a bit of forethought and verbal communication is vital.
 All areas will have signage stating the capacity numbers for specific climbing areas.

 We have tried to remove the need for you to touch many surfaces, apart from the climbing walls, on your passage through the building.
-Many doors are now held open safely to enable touch free passage through corridors, which also aids better ventilation.
+Many doors are now held open safely to enable touch free passage through corridors, which also aids ventilation.
 Key touchable surfaces will be wiped down frequently with appropriate cleaning products.
-We are removing all non-essential items such as leaflets, menus etc. Please do not ask us to display any literature for you, and do not leave anything with us.
-Even with our regular cleaning we strongly recommend that you wash or sanitise your hands regularly and avoid touching your face.
+We are removing all non-essential items such as leaflets, menus etc. Even with our regular cleaning we strongly recommend that you wash or sanitise your hands regularly and avoid touching your face.

 All the usual hire equipment will be available, except for chalk bags.
 We have some small items for sale such as tape and chalk balls.